Support hotline:

 Before launch: test week & sensors for validation purposes

-Before introducing exoskeletons, feel free to use existing apps from ExoIQ or German Bionic.
-The app from ExoIQ can be used to determine live ergonomic loads on the physique by filming a worker's load live with a cell phone camera.
-Furthermore one can Smart Safety Vest by German Bionic, which uses sensors and AI to collect and process this ergonomic data and make it visually visible via a dashboard.
-This serves as an ideal basis to measure and thus evaluate the implementation for the protection of your employees.
-Orthexo now also offers this service, in cooperation with WearHealth.
+Before introducing exoskeletons, feel free to take advantage of existing apps from ExoIQ.
+With ExoIQ's app, you can determine live ergonomic loads on the physique by filming an employee's load live with a cell phone camera.
+This serves as an ideal basis to measure and thus evaluate the introduction to protect your employee:s.
+Orthexo recently started offering this service in cooperation with WearHealth.
 Often the decision whether to implement exoskeletons in the company is made subjectively and emotionally, but you have to explain it rationally to your manager.
-So workers clearly noticed the benefit in testing, but how to mathematically recommend to the owner?
+So the workers clearly noticed the benefit in testing, but how to mathematically recommend to the owner?
 In principle, we recommend two weeks of testing, which you can organize through Orthexo.
 During these two weeks, you test up to five exoskeletons at the same time, accompanied by us.
 At the beginning, two selected employees will each be fitted with three sensors (smaller than a credit card) and you will measure the load without the exoskeleton for two days.
 This is followed by the phase in which everyone tests and wears the exoskeletons.
-From our experience, it usually takes three to four days to get used to it and the benefit is at its highest, for example because your partner at home notices that you don't come home so tired anymore.
+In our experience, it usually takes three to four days to get used to it and the benefit is at its highest, for example because your partner at home notices that you don't come home so tired anymore.
 However, the most important measurement data takes place in the last three days of the two test weeks.
 Here, the user knows the exoskeleton and its range of motion.
 After this test phase, Orthexo receives a test report in which the measured values with and without the exoskeleton are presented, as well as the weight moved and much more.
 This will then help you with your purchase decision.

-For industrial exoskeletons, there are over 160 different features that can be compared.
-Of course, the price, the user's weight, the industry and the goals also play an important role, but peripheral factors should not be disregarded either.
-How noisy is an exoskeleton?
+There are over 160 different features to compare when it comes to industrial exoskeletons.
+Of course, the price, the user's weight, the industry and the goals also play an important role, but peripheral factors must also be taken into account.
+How loud is an exoskeleton?
 Is the exoskeleton exposed to moisture in the industry?
-And although the exoskeleton brings enormous advantages in the trade, we also refer to the dangers (for example, can all workers provide first aid to exoskeleton users) and how to properly implement an exoskeleton in the company with all the standards and regulations.
+And although the exoskeleton brings tremendous benefits in the trades, we also point out the dangers (for example, can all workers provide first aid to exoskeleton users) and how to properly implement an exoskeleton in the company with all the standards and regulations.
 We have tested almost all the solutions ourselves, so we can give you objective recommendations.
 Sometimes the best exoskeletons have slight shortcomings.
 For example, not all back exoskeletons allow you to fill your pants pockets.
 So where to put your smartphone, keys, cigarettes, etc.?
-Therefore, we support you in making the right choice for your needs and recommend holistic solutions.
-For example, with the XY exoskeleton, you need a tool bag.
+We therefore support you in making the right choice for your needs and recommend holistic solutions.
+For example, with the XY exoskeleton, you need a tool pocket.

 Exoskeletons in the industry differ, for example and among others, as follows: